Code-Institute-Submissions/everyday-why/README.md

 EverydayWhy is a passion project that sits at the intersection between a Personal Design Diary and Christian Apologetics.
 According to Wikipedia, Christian apologetics is a branch of Christian theology that defends Christianity against objections.

 As a visual artist I have always struggled with finding subject matter that represents my interests and defines my belief system.
-I stumbled upon Chrsitian Apologetics and found its focus both exciting and challenging to represent from the eye of a creator.
+I stumbled upon Chrsitian apologetics and found its focus both exciting and challenging to represent from the eye of a creator.
 EverydayWhy is born of that desire to represent my thoughts, questions and perceptions about life in a way that would hopefully be of interest to designers, design enthusiasts, christians and all those with similar questions.

-As a personal design diary, I also intend to use it as a platform to share my knowledge on my preferred design tools, primarily Side FX Houdini and Adobe After Effects .
-Knowledge about using Houdini as a design tool isn't so commom place and I feel that it would be a nice addition to make my project files available for download.
-Also, a future update would be to add a section for tutorials
+As a personal design diary, I also intend to use it as a platform to share my knowledge on my preferred design tools, primarily Side FX Houdini and Adobe After Effects.
+Knowledge about using Houdini as a design tool is not so commom place and I feel that it would be a nice addition to make my project files available for download.
+A future update will be to add a section for tutorials.

-It is my desire that I can create a hub to share my journey in visual communication, as well as, making an online space that represents my interests and skills, so as to also attract design collaborations and commisions from people with similar interests.
+It is my desire that I can create a hub to share my journey in visual communication, as well as, making an online space that represents my interests and skills, so as to also attract design collaborations and commissions from people with similar interests.

-I am grateful for the knowledge I have gained so far on this course as it has enabled create something that was only just an imagination a few months ago.
+I am grateful for the knowledge I have gained so far on this course as it has enabled me create something that was only just an imagination a few months ago.

 ## User Experience (UX)